embano1/pytagfn/README.md

   - This is for security reasons to not expose sensitive data
   - If you follow the steps below how to pass this information as a secret into OpenFaaS you only need to change the pre-defined key/value pairs in [vcconfig.toml](vcconfig.toml)
   - Please see [below](#how-to-retrieve-the-tagurn) how to retrieve the TAG URN parameter
-- A key-value annotation under `topic` defines which VM event should trigger the function (currently only one event per function is supported)
+- A key-value annotation under `topic` defines which VM event should trigger the function
   - A list of VM events from vCenter can be found [here](https://code.vmware.com/doc/preview?id=4206#/doc/vim.event.VmEvent.html)
-  - The `topic` key-value annotation uses `.` syntax, e.g. `VmPoweredOnEvent` maps to `vm.powered.on`
-    - In a DRS-enabled cluster use `drs.vm.powered.on` instead
+  - Multiple topics can be specified using a `","`  delimiter, e.g. "`topic: "VmPoweredOnEvent,VmPoweredOffEvent"`"

 **Note:** OpenFaaS provides some useful [debugging](https://docs.openfaas.com/deployment/troubleshooting/) configured via environment variables `write_debug` and `read_debug`.